You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 A few trends are worth paying attention to:

-- Meta continues to develop new ways for brands and creators to collaborate directly within the platform.
+- Meta continues to develop new ways for brands and creators to collaborate directly within the platform, including the expanded Partnership Ads Hub and AI-powered content discovery tools.

 - Creative-level systems, such as Entity ID and Creative Similarity, are making it increasingly important that each ad feels truly distinct, both visually and contextually.